The Best POS Systems For Food Trucks

 POS software is critical to the success of any business, but it is absolutely vital to the survival of businesses in the foodservice industry.
 Don’t kid yourself.
 Food truck owners are not exempt from the general fate of restauranteurs.
 Every day you get in that truck and sell your wares you are drowning in shark-filled waters; POS software is your lifeboat.
 A good point-of-sale system keeps you organized, and can do anything from analyzing data to processing coupons/gift cards, managing payments, and keeping orders straight.
 Some food truck POS software programs are more robust than others, and choosing the one that’s best for you has a lot to do with the size of your business and your priorities.
 With so many potential features available (and so many POS companies out there), it’s easy for new food truckers to become confused.
 Fear not!
 Once you’re armed with a little knowledge about POS software, you will be able to make the best decision for your business.

-Let’s start by taking an in-depth look at three of the most popular and effective food truck POS systems currently available.
-ShopKeep, Revel, and TouchBistro have all invested time and resources researching the food truck phenomenon, and all three have developed products specially designed for the food truck industry.
-We’ll also examine Square, a payment processor that is one of the most popular POS alternatives for food truckers.
+Let’s start by taking an in-depth look at four of the most popular and effective food truck POS systems currently available.
+Square, ShopKeep, Revel, and TouchBistro have all invested time and resources researching the food truck phenomenon, and all three have developed products specially designed for the food truck industry.

 ShopKeep (see our review) is a favorite here at Merchant Maverick and one of the cheapest options around; for food truckers looking for a full-featured POS system, it’s hard to beat $69/month/register.
 This price includes 24/7 support and 60 days of personal training from a ShopKeep expert, as well as a free, Free ShopKeep Pocket™ iOS app and access to real-time analytics.
 The initial cost of buying hardware, of course, is not included in the monthly subscription fee for any POS software, though if you’re starting out from scratch it does pay to purchase a hardware bundle from the vendor (see more tips about choosing hardware here).